Skip to content

 Things to do and see on Roosevelt Island

 Roosevelt Island in New York is located on the East River, between Manhattan and Queens.
 The Island, named after the former president of the United States, Franklin D. Roosevelt, belongs to the district of Manhattan.
 You can get there by cable car, subway or ferry from Manhattan.
-From Queens, either take the ferry or subway or walk or cycle over the Roosevelt Island Bridge.
-With many things to do and see Roosevelt Island, it’s a nice addition to your trip.
-Especially on a mild spring day when the blossom trees on the island are in bloom.
+With many things to do and see on Roosevelt Island, it’s a nice addition to your trip.
+I especially like going there on a mild spring day when the blossom trees on the island are in bloom.

 Things to do and see on Roosevelt Island